De whally History, Family Crest & Coats of Arms

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name De whally were recorded, including Whalley, Whaley, Walley, Whally and others.

 Early Notables of the De whally family (pre 1700)

-.
-At the Restoration, Whalley, with his son-in-law, General William Goffe, escaped to North...
-Another 124 words (9 lines of text) are included under the topic Early De whally Notables in all our PDF Extended History products and printed products wherever possible.
+Another 134 words (10 lines of text) are included under the topic Early De whally Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the De whally family to Ireland